JayWood/the-seo-framework/readme.txt

 * These benchmarks can be found in the aptly named `benchmark.php` file.
 * What I found is that an if-statement looks passes if the value is a boolean.
 So converting any value to a boolean will improve its speed.
 * I also found that strict false checks are faster than using an exclamation mark.
 E.g. `false === $thing` is faster than `! $thing`, as the latter flips the boolean, which requires processing power.
-* `true !== isset( $thing )` is faster than `! isset( $thing )`
 * These methodologic improvements have put into effect throughout the whole plugin, with this you will notice an extremely minor performance improvement.
+But every little bit matters in a framework.

 **For developers - Doing it Right:**

-* The class `AutoDescription_DoingItRight` has been rewritten to improve performance and maintainability.
+* The class `AutoDescription_DoingItRight` has been greatly refactored to improve performance and maintainability.
 * This class affects and outputs the SEO Bar.
+* The SEO Bar initialization functions have maintained their handling.

 **Detailed log:**